cloudmesh/classes/docs/source/lesson/communication/piazza.rst

 >
 > Hi Professor:
 >
-> I read a nice article about potatos and updated my paper, please give me feedback
+> I read a nice article about potato's and updated my paper, please give me feedback
 >
 > Thank you
 >